benkuly/trixnity/README.md

 #### Java/Kotlin

-Add `net.folivo:triynity-rest-appservice` to your project.
+Add `net.folivo:trixnity-rest-appservice` to your project.

 You also need to add an engine to your project, that you can find [here](https://ktor.io/docs/engines.html)